 Karen King was first registered as a Psychologist in 2004 and has enjoyed a diverse career working with individuals in multi-national corporate organisations, mothers and their infants in a private hospital, children and adolescents at a not-for profit community foundation, and children and their families in a private clinic.
 Karen holds a Master of Psychology (Counselling) which involved six years training at university.
-In addition to her work at Brainbox Psychology Clinic, Karen is also employed as a sessional academic at Curtin University.
+In addition to her work at Brainbox Psychology Clinic, Karen provides lectures for university postgraduate students.

 Karen has a particular passion for detailed psychological assessments that unravel the complexities associated with dyslexia, intellectual giftedness and attention problems.
 Karen’s therapeutic areas of interest include mother-baby mental health, child social-emotional development and family relationship functioning.
 Her unique point of difference lies in her aptitude for integrating current best practice psychodynamic research into practical treatment interventions that have reliable and lasting outcomes.

 Master of Psychology (Counselling)

 Registered with Australian Health Practitioner Regulation Agency

 Endorsed in the area of Counselling Psychology with the Psychology Board of Australia

 Medicare provider through Better Access to Mental Health Care initiative

 Dyslexia-SPELD Foundation of WA (DSF)

 King, K., Priddis, L., & Kane, R. (2015).
 Enhancing maternal sensitivity and emotional wellbeing through a preventative parent–child relationship intervention in a community setting.
 Journal of Child and Family Studies, 24(6), 1582-1592.

 Mentalization Based Treatment Practitioner Course – Professor Anthony Bateman (2017)